Gaia’s family call for ‘rapist’ probe review and accuse police of lying to jury - NewsBreak

 Miss Pope-Sutherland, 19, ran away from home having been diagnosed with post-traumatic stress disorder (PTSD) after reporting that she had been drugged and sexually attacked by a man when she was 16.

-At the time of her disappearance in 2017 she was anxious about his imminent release from prison for unconnected sexual offences.
+At the time of her disappearance she was anxious about his imminent release from prison for unconnected sexual offences.

-Miss Pope-Sutherland reported she had been raped after suffering a mental health crisis triggered by the experience, but police chose not to pursue a prosecution, Marienna Pope-Weidemann, her cousin, said.
+Miss Pope-Sutherland reported she had been raped after being admitted to hospital suffering a mental health crisis triggered by the experience, but police chose not to pursue a prosecution, Marienna Pope-Weidemann, her cousin, said.

-Five years on, speaking at Doughty Street Chambers in London on Wednesday, Ms Pope-Weidemann said police were aware of numerous allegations against the man accused of grooming her as far back as 2014.

-But the cases were treated in isolation and likely presented to the Crown Prosecution Service (CPS) as instances of “he-said, she-said”, according to the cousin.

-The family are now calling for a “Gaia Principle” whereby officers must check if suspected sex offenders face multiple similar allegations or face disciplinary proceedings.

-“I think the decision to take no further action on Gaia’s rape case was devastating for her and why she was so concerned about it was because we knew there were other victims,” Ms Pope-Weidemann said.
+Speaking at Doughty Street Chambers in London on Wednesday, Ms Pope-Weidemann said: “I think the decision to take no further action on Gaia’s rape case was devastating for her and why she was so concerned about it was because we knew there were other victims.

+“In terms of the police over the next two years what we saw was a consistent and repeated failure to recognise her vulnerability.”

 Her body was found 11 days later in undergrowth between Dancing Ledge and Anvil Point on the Dorset coast – an area her family had urged police to search as it was a favourite spot of her late grandfather.